-References: State of California Government Code; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.
+References: Referral response from City of Ceres dated January 3, 2022; State of California Government Code; Application Materials; Stanislaus County Zoning Ordinance (Title 21); Stanislaus County 2016 General Plan EIR; Stanislaus County General Plan and Support Documentation1.

 XII.
-MINERAL RESOURCES Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? x b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan? х
+MINERAL RESOURCES Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? x b) Result in the loss of availability of a locally-important mineral resource recovery site delineated on a local general plan, specific plan or other land use plan?
+X

 Discussion: The GPU EIR determined that the potential impacts to Mineral Resources resulting from implementation of the General Plan were beneficial, and accordingly considered to be less than significant.
 The GPU incorporated an amendment to the Conservation and Open Space Element's Goal Nine, Policy 26, Implementation measures 2 and 3 which address the management of mineral resources.
 Additionally, the location of all commercially viable mineral resources in Stanislaus County has been mapped by the State Division of Mines and Geology in Special Report 173 and is incorporated into the General Plan's Conservation and Open Space Element.
-The project site is located in the Pausell quad according to the U.S Geological Survey and there are no known significant resources on the site.
-The site directly north of ARA (Aggregate Resource Area) 34, which is just south of Highway 108/120.
-This 79-acre area is categorized as significant only if it is included with ARA-30.
-Available data indicate that sand and gravel resources within this area most likely range in thickness between 6-12 feet.
+There are no known significant resources on the site, nor is the project site located in a geological area known to produce resources.
 Accordingly, the potential impacts to mineral resources are considered to be consistent with those evaluated in the GPU EIR.